Why DBS Live Fresh Card?

 DBS runs regular card-specific limited time promotions for DBS Live Fresh Card in an effort to promote card usage and sign ups.
 The promotions can range from good old promotional campaigns that provide extra cashback on top of its regular cashbacks to awarding aspirational lucky draw prizes to cardholders who spend using the DBS Live Fresh Card.

 The current card-specific promotion subject to registration awards cardholders with an additional 5% bonus cashback for online spend subject to a personalised minimum monthly spend goal (standard $1,000 minimum spend for new cardholders) and capped at $20 per calendar month.
-The promotional expires on 30 Jun 2020 and cardholders wo have successfully registered can receive a total of 10% cash back for online spend capped at $40 per month.
+The promotional expires on 31 Aug 2020 and cardholders who have successfully registered can receive a total of 10% cash back for online spend capped at $40 per month.

-DBS is also running a separate sign up promotion for the DBS Live Fresh Card which award new cardholders with $100 cashback when they spend a minimum of $600 within the first month from card approval date.
-A new cardholder can triple dip by stacking this promotion with the above transport spend promotion and online spend promotion.
+DBS is also running a separate sign up promotion for the DBS Live Fresh Card which award new cardholders with $200 cashback or Apple AirPods when they spend a minimum of $2,000 within the first 60 days from card approval date.
+A new cardholder can double dip by stacking this promotion with the above online spend promotion.
+Cardholders can also choose another promotion which award new cardholders with $50 cashback on essentials per month for next 3 months (max. of $150 cashback) with no minimum spend.
+Essentials include spend on dining, groceries, petroleum, pharmacies, teleco, services and utilities.
+This promotion is much more attractive as it could mean a 100% cash back as a new cardholder can technically just spend $150 on essentials and receive $150 cash back.
+Promotion ends on 14 Aug 2020.

 Other than card exclusive promotions, DBS Live Fresh cardholders can also enjoy promotions and discounts with a wide range of merchants that have tie-ups with DBS credit cards.
 These include discounts for shopping, dining, online, activities, travel, etc (See Online Shopping Discount Codes for extensive list of discounts at various online merchants).
 Cardholders will receive additional 5% cash back on top of these discounts if they shop online or pay using Visa contactless.